isaaclimdc/ILBarButtonItem/README.md

     - `ILBarButtonItem.h`
     - `ILBarButtonItem.m`
 2. Add the line `#include "ILBarButtonItem.h"` to the `YourAppName-Prefix.pch` file in the "Supporting Files" group.
 This way, `ILBarButtonItem` will be available to every file in your project without needing to keep adding a `#include`.
-3. In the `viewDidLoad` method of the view controller you want the bar button item to show in, put in the following code.
+3. In the `-viewDidLoad` method of the view controller you want the bar button item to show in, put in the following code.
 Note: your images should have dimensions below 44x44px for the best results.

         self.navigationItem.leftBarButtonItem =
             [ILBarButtonItem barItemWithImage:[UIImage imageNamed:@"<default image here>.png"]